-In this model the acoustics of a car cabin is analyzed in order to study the performance of a sound system in the low to mid frequency range.
+This tutorial shows the analysis of a car cabin in order to study the performance of a sound system in the low to mid frequency range.
 The cabin is of a typical sedan interior, that is, the inside of a hard-top family car.
-The model studies the frequency response at the location ...
+The model studies the frequency response at the location of a ...
 Read More

 The Bessel panel is a way to arrange a number of loudspeakers so that the angular sound distribution resembles that of a single speaker.
 This model combines five Bessel panels in the same pattern to approximate a purely radial sound field.
 The speakers are driven with different ...
 Read More